 - Hearing aid dealers

 - Speech-language pathologists or audiologists aides

-The Board of Examiners may license a speech-language pathologist or audiologist without examination, or an SLP assistant on payment of a prescribed fee, or an individual licensed by another state if:
+The Board of Examiners may license a speech-language pathologist or audiologist without examination, or an individual licensed by another state if:

 - The requirements for licensure were at the date of licensure substantially equal to those requirements in force in Louisiana at that time